cmu-odml/cmu-odml.github.io/labs/02_model_data.md

 > **Note**: This is a group lab assignment; you will submit one report per project group.
 <br><br>
-We recommend that you submit your report as a pdf from a Jupyter notebook.
-We **do not** want you to submit _all_ of your code (leaving us with 40 pages of code and outputs and delaying your grading), but rather use the notebook as a markdown text editor, only showing us code snippets where necessary.
+We recommend that you submit your report as a pdf froma markdown file (you can use an online collaborative editor like https://stackedit.io/ or https://hackmd.io/).
+We **do not** want you to submit _all_ of your code (leaving us with 40 pages of code and outputs and delaying your grading).
+Please only show us necessary code snippets where explicitly requested.
 You are free to use this file as a starting point.

 Preliminaries
 ----